freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-7.md

 ---

-b) `I has heard there are massive communities of people into coding.`
+`I has heard there are massive communities of people into coding.`

 ### --feedback--